wp-plugins/googlegraph/readme.txt

 * "legend" Styling attributes for the legend in a form of JavaScript object
 * "vaxis" Title and styling attributes for the vertical axes
 * "haxis" Title and styling attributes for the horizontal axes
+* "chartarea" Control of the styling and size of the chart area

 lineChart attributes